xdit-project/HunyuanVideo/README.md

 The video is heavily compressed due to compliance of GitHub policy.
 The high quality version can be downloaded from [here](https://aivideo.hunyuan.tencent.com/download/HunyuanVideo/material/demo.mov).

 ## 🔥🔥🔥 News!!
+* Dec 6, 2024: 🤗 We release the parallel inference code for HunyuanVideo powered by [xDiT](https://github.com/xdit-project/xDiT).
 * Dec 3, 2024: 🤗 We release the inference code and model weights of HunyuanVideo.

 ## 📑 Open-source Plan